apausa/cern/README.md

 ## Design Final Project Report

-You can find a project report, from an interaction design perspective, in the following link: [Design Final Project Report](https://www.behance.net/gallery/195579681/1-Degree-Final-Project-Report)
+You can find the project report, from an interaction design perspective, in the following link: [Design Final Project Report](https://www.behance.net/gallery/195579681/1-Degree-Final-Project-Report)

 ## CERN Note

-You can find a project report, from a software development perspective, in the following link: [CERN Note](https://cds.cern.ch/record/2882150?ln=en).
+You can find the project report, from a software development perspective, in the following link: [CERN Note](https://cds.cern.ch/record/2882150?ln=en).

 ## Getting Started